Package: OptSig 2.2

 This package does not link to any Github/Gitlab/R-forge repository.
 No issue tracker or development information is available.

-Last updated 2 years agofrom:2fbf7b2e65.
-Checks:OK: 7.
+Last updated from:2fbf7b2e65.
+Checks:9 OK.
 Indexed: yes.

 Exports:Opt.sig.norm.testOpt.sig.t.testOptSig.2pOptSig.2p2nOptSig.anovaOptSig.BootOptSig.BootWeightOptSig.ChisqOptSig.FOptSig.pOptSig.rOptSig.t2nOptSig.WeightPower.ChisqPower.FR.OLS